Meta-Learning: Structure, Advantages & Examples

 6 min read

 The field of meta-learning, or learning-to-learn, has seen a dramatic increase in interest in recent years.
-Unlike conventional approaches to AI, where tasks are solved from scratch using a fixed learning algorithm, meta-learning aims to improve the algorithm, considering the experience of multiple learning episodes.
+Unlike conventional AI approaches, where developers solve tasks from scratch using a fixed learning algorithm, meta-learning improves the algorithm by considering the experience of multiple learning episodes.
 This paradigm provides an opportunity to address many of the conventional challenges of deep learning, including data and computational bottlenecks and generalization.
 This survey describes the current landscape of meta-learning.
-We first discuss definitions of meta-learning and situate them concerning related fields such as transfer learning and hyperparameter optimization.
+First discuss definitions of meta-learning and situate them concerning related fields such as transfer learning and hyperparameter optimization.
 We then propose a new taxonomy that provides a more comprehensive partitioning of the space of today’s meta-learning methods.
 We explore meta-learning’s promising applications and achievements, such as multiple trials and reinforcement learning.

 The performance of a learning model depends on its training dataset, algorithm, and parameters.
 Many experiments are needed to find the best performing algorithm and algorithm parameters.
 Meta-learning approaches help them find and optimize the number of experiments.
 The result is better predictions in less time.